 Problem: Garage door is freezing to the floor.

 Issue: Garage door does not open.

-Solution: When snow and ice build up under your garage door, it can freeze it shut.
+Solution: When snow and ice build-up under your garage door, it can freeze it shut.
 It can also prevent the door from closing completely, letting in cold air.
 Be diligent about keeping the area where your garage door hits the floor clear.
-When shovelling the driveway remember to shovel your garage opening and scrap away ice.
+When shoveling the driveway remember to shovel your garage opening and scrap away ice.
 You can also use cooking spray on the rubber part of the bottom of your garage door to prevent it from sticking to the ground.

 Problem: Broken travellers or gears.

 Issue: The garage door sounds as though it is moving, but it stays still.

 Solution: This usually happens because of an older opener or if the door is stuck to the floor because of ice and snow.
 When the door is frozen shut, the open still tries to lift it, and something has to give.
 The gears inside the opener or the traveler break down.
 You will need a professional to fix this problem.
 You can prevent it by making sure the area where the garage door lands is clear.

 Problem: Excess grease or grease thickening.

 Issue: Similar to the symptoms expressed by contracting metal, when there is an issue with grease the garage door might have trouble going up or down.

 Solution: Cold weather can make grease on garage door tracks thicken, preventing the door from moving smoothly.
 That is why it is not recommended to grease tracks during colder months.
 It may be necessary to replace vertical tracks and rollers depending on how severe the problem is.